cairo-book/cairo-book/src/ch09-01-error-handling.md

 > We could have also used the #[should_panic] attribute here.

+### The `?` operator ?

 The last operator we will talk about is the `?` operator.
 The `?` operator is used for more idiomatic and concise error handling.
 When you use the `?` operator on a `Result` or `Option` type, it will do the following:

 - If the value is `Result::Ok(x)` or `Option::Some(x)`, it will return the inner value `x` directly.
 - If the value is `Result::Err(e)` or `Option::None`, it will propagate the error or `None` by immediately returning from the function.

-The ? operator is useful when you want to handle errors implicitly and let the calling function deal with them.
+The `?` operator is useful when you want to handle errors implicitly and let the calling function deal with them.

 Here is an example.